-Coming to London’s Hayward Gallery in Spring, Diane Arbus: In The Beginning was first shown in New York’s Met Breuer in 2016, and concentrates on her early work from 1956-62.
+Now London’s Hayward Gallery is showing Diane Arbus: In The Beginning, and exhibitions which was first shown in New York’s Met Breuer in 2016, and which concentrates on her early work from 1956-62.
 Featuring more than 100 photographs – many of which have never been shown in Europe before, and are drawn from the Diane Arbus Archive gifted to The Metropolitan Museum of Art in 2007 by her daughters – it includes images of children and eccentrics, shoppers and transvestites.
 “Most people go through life dreading they’ll have a traumatic experience,” Arbus once remarked.
 “Freaks were born with their trauma.
 They’ve already passed their test in life.
 They’re aristocrats.”

-In 2016 the exhibition in New York was shortly preceded by the release of an unauthorised biography by New York Times journalist Arthur Lubow, Diane Arbus: Portrait of a Photographer, which included assertions that Arbus sometimes slept with her subjects, had participated in group sex, and had a long-term incestuous relationship with her brother.
-Many critics rejected the revelations as prurient; if there’s any truth in them, they suggest Arbus might also have understood what it meant to live outside society’s norms.
+In 2016, the exhibition in New York was shortly preceded by the release of an unauthorised biography by New York Times journalist Arthur Lubow, Diane Arbus: Portrait of a Photographer, which included assertions that Arbus sometimes slept with her subjects, had participated in group sex, and had a long-term incestuous relationship with her brother.
+Many critics rejected the revelations as prurient; if there’s any truth in them though, they suggest that- far from coldly observing people whose lives were nothing like her own, Arbus might also have understood what it meant to live outside societal norms.